tposney/midi-qol/README.md

 ## Reactions
 If the config settings for reaction checks is enabled midi will check a target that is hit by an attack for any items/feautres/spells that have an activation type of reaction and prompt the target if they want to use any of their reactions, which will then initiate a midi workflow for that item/feature/spell targeting the attacker (so hellish rebuke for example works).
 Currently does not support spells from magic items.

+As well as triggering on attacks reactions can trigger on damage application.
+Midi uses the activation condition of the item to work out which one is applicable.

+Most feats/spells have a blank activation conditon and midi will treat those as attack triggered reactions.
+Hellish Rebuke, for example, has "Which you take in response to being damaged by a creature within 60 feet of you that you can see", and midi will tirgger those with the word damage in the activation conditon when a character is damage.
+(Hellish rebuke is a pscial one isnce it triggers even if there was no attack roll for the damage).

+If the item being used for the attack/or to cause damage has the flag (item.data.flags.midi-qol.noProvokeReaction set, it won't trigger reactions).

 ## flags.midi-qol